toanleviet95/react-sample-with-mobx/README.md

-# React sample code with Webpack
+# React sample code with Typescript
 [![Build Status][build-badge]][build]
 ### This is my React starter kit in some projects